Introduction to Oracle ADF

 - Enterprise JavaBeans session beans and JPA entities

 Oracle ADF Model implements the JSR-227 service abstraction that is called “data control.”
-The data control abstracts the implementation technology of a business service by using standard metadata interfaces in order to describe the service’s operations and data collections and types involved.
+The data control abstracts the implementation technology of a business service by using standard metadata interfaces to describe the service’s operations and data collections and types involved.
 By using Oracle JDeveloper, a free integrated development environment that simplifies the development of Java-based applications by addressing the whole application lifecycle, a user can view the information as icons and drag and drop onto a page.
 JDeveloper then automatically creates the bindings from the page to the services.
 The ADF Model layer reads the information describing the data controls and data bindings from the necessary files and implements the connection between the user interface and the business service.

 Overall, Oracle ADF’s architecture relies on four layers: